Skip to Content

 What to wear in Ireland in the winter

-Photo of the Long Room in Trinity College's Old Library in Dublin, Ireland.The winter in Ireland runs from December through February and is much milder than in many other European countries.
-For example, you can expect an average high of around 48°F (8.9°C) and an average low of about 36°F (2.2°C).
-Wintertime is the lowest season for tourism on the Emerald Isle, making it a popular time of year for budget travelers to visit.
+Photo of the Long Room in Trinity College's Old Library in Dublin, Ireland.Ireland’s winter, from December to February, is milder than in many European countries, with an average high of around 48°F (8.9°C) and a low of about 36°F (2.2°C).
+It’s the lowest season for tourism on the Emerald Isle, making it a popular time of year for budget travelers to visit.

-You’ll find cheaper airfare and accommodations during the winter.
+With this in mind, you’ll find cheaper airfare and accommodations during this season.
 For those open to traveling to Ireland during its colder months, you’ll encounter significantly fewer tourists at popular attractions like the Cliffs of Moher and the Ring of Kerry

-However, be aware that there are certain drawbacks to visiting during the low season.
-For example, smaller businesses often close down for the winter and open back up in the spring.
-Additionally, the days are shorter during this season, with day length reaching its shortest at 7 hours and 30 minutes during Winter Solstice.
+However, visiting during the low season does have certain drawbacks.
+For example, smaller businesses often close and then open back up in the spring.
+Additionally, the days are shorter during this season, with day length reaching its shortest at 7 hours and 30 minutes during the Winter Solstice.

-View of small shops lining the main road in Doolin, Ireland.Winter is also Ireland’s rainiest season, so you’ll need to come prepared for the cold and with the proper rain gear.
-Thanks to the shorter days and cloudier weather, you most likely won’t need sunscreen during this time of year.
-However, you will need to pack items like a thicker raincoat, thermals, sweaters, scarves, gloves, and warm hats.
-Remember–you may even see snow!
+View of small shops lining the main road in Doolin, Ireland.Winter in Ireland is the rainiest season, so you’ll need to come prepared for the cold and with the proper rain gear.
+Due to shorter days and cloudier weather, sunscreen may not be necessary.
+Pack a thicker raincoat, thermals, sweaters, scarves, gloves, and warm hats–you may even encounter snow!

-Plus, even though the temperature rarely drops below freezing, it’s important to be mindful of the wind chill.
-For this reason, we recommend packing an insulated jacket with a hood.
-You may also want to bring a neck warmer!
+Although the temperature rarely drops below freezing, be mindful of wind chill.
+Pack an insulated jacket with a hood, and consider bringing a neck warmer.
 Regarding shoes, we suggest selecting waterproof and insulated boots for this time of year.

 What to take to Ireland in the winter